illinois-impact/ece408_project/readme.md

     * Optimization 2 ( 13.3% )
     * Optimization 3 ( 13.3% )
 4. Final Optimizations ( 20% )
-    * Optimization 4 ( 6.6% )
+    * Optimization 4 ( 20% )
-    * Optimization 5 ( 6.6% )
-    * Optimization 6 ( 6.6% )
     * Additional Optimizations ( +2% extra each! )

 Each optimization will be graded as follows:

-1. Explanation of Performance Impact ( 40% )
+1. Explanation of Performance Impact ( 50% )
-2. Correctness ( 60% )
+2. Correctness ( 50% )

-*Note: In order to receive an extra 2% counting toward the overall project score for an optimization beyond the six required optimizations, the optimization must result in a faster runtime.*
+*Note: In order to receive an extra 2% counting toward the overall project score for an optimization beyond the four required optimizations, the optimization must be applied to the matrix multiplication optimization from the final checkpoint and result in a faster runtime.*

 This semester, ranking will be made available, via the `rai ranking` command, but will not be assigned a grade.